-Classrooms include modern amenities such as audio/visual projection systems and boards and computer stations with the latest versions of operating systems, software, and online services.
-Our new additional classroom location is principally centered along a commercial corridor; which carries numerous lines of public transportation, has nearby access to major freeways, and is walking distance to local food, retail, and community service organizations.
+Classrooms at the Separate Educational Center include modern amenities such as audio/visual projection systems and boards and computer stations with the latest versions of operating systems, software, and online services.
+The location of the Separate Educational Center is principally centered along a commercial corridor, which carries numerous lines of public transportation, has nearby access to major freeways, and is walking distance to local food, retail, and community service organizations.